 Institute participants take a sequence of engineering courses including Introduction to Engineering and Advanced Engineering/Biomedical Engineering in grades 9 and 10, then have the option to engage in independent STEAM-based research in grades 11 and 12.
 The Institute teaches students to think outside the box, manage setbacks, take chances, and be part of a successful team.
 Students are taught to innovate and build, bringing their ideas from concept to prototype.

 Institute participants often present their independent research at local science fairs and the Intel Science and Engineering Fair.
-Visit our Steam Projects page to read about featured projects created by our students.

 - Introduction to Engineering